-Highspeed rural internet is critical for economic development, engaging in the digital economy, and working and learning from home.
+Highspeed internet is critical for economic development, engaging in the digital economy, and working and learning from home.
 The Government of Canada has announced the goal of providing access to 50 Mbps download and 10 Mbps upload speeds to all Canadians by 2030.

 County of Barrhead Broadband

 In 2022, County of Barrhead has partnered with MCSnet to extend 58km of broadband fiber in the County.
 Read more about this project here!